 DRAIN THE GLITTER

 To drain out the excess glitter, turn the ornament upside down and give it a few taps.
-I like to dump the excess glitter back into the glitter container.
+I like to dump the excess glitter on a paper plate so I can use the excess for the next ornament.

 Let the DIY Glitter Ornaments dry completely before placing the tops back on them.